isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 permalink: /jurong/jurong-new-town/
 description: ""
 ---
-In less than one decade after the launch of the Jurong Industrial Estate, Jurong grew into a bustling hub of factories and workers, and was the centerpiece of Singapore’s industrialisation efforts.
+In less than a decade after the launch of the Jurong Industrial Estate, Jurong grew into a bustling hub of factories and workers, and was the centerpiece of Singapore’s industrialisation efforts.
 The estate had attracted investments worth a total of about S$178 million in fixed assets and generated jobs for around 6,500 workers.
 However, Dr Goh Keng Swee wanted Jurong to not only be an industrial estate, but also a town.
 This led to the birth of housing estates in Jurong and the building of recreational facilities, town centres, and flats.

 ### **Development of Housing Estates in Jurong**